Rank #1 on Google Maps

 For example: reauth Gmail or reauth Google.

-Target symptom: The assistant was working fine, then started hanging or giving incomplete responses after a long conversation thread.
+Target symptom: The assistant was working normally but begins hanging, responding slowly, or producing incomplete answers after a long conversation.

 Steps: